Aiswarya12-gpu/rl-quic-leo/README.md

 ## Limitations

-* The evaluation is limited to a simulation environment
+The study is conducted within a simulation environment and does not include real-world deployment validation.

-* Real-world deployment constraints are not considered
+The interaction between C++ and Python follows a synchronous execution model, which may introduce constraints for scaling to more complex systems.

-* Python execution introduces sequential processing constraints
+The current evaluation focuses on a single-agent scenario and does not explore distributed or multi-agent learning settings.

-* Scalability for large-scale multi-agent systems is not explored
+These limitations are consistent with the scope of a simulation-based study and provide direction for future work.

 ---

 ## Scientific Contribution

-This work contributes to:
+This work contributes to the study of adaptive congestion control in LEO satellite networks through:

-* Exploring reinforcement learning for QUIC congestion control
+* A system-level design integrating reinforcement learning with transport protocol simulation
-* Designing a simulation-level integration between protocol logic and learning models
+* A PyBind11-based interface enabling efficient interaction between C++ simulation and Python learning models
-* Evaluating adaptive behavior in LEO satellite network conditions
+* An evaluation of learning-based adaptive behavior under dynamic network conditions

-The contribution lies in the system-level design and evaluation rather than low-level implementation of transport protocols.
+The contribution is positioned at the system and methodology level, focusing on integration and adaptive control rather than low-level protocol modification.

 ---